Ruslan55562/web_api_sandbox_demo/README.md

 - **CICD**: Contains `run.sh` script for building and running the Docker container.
 - **sandbox_demo_API**: API test framework for testing Parabank's API endpoints.
 - **sandbox_demo_UI**: UI test framework for testing the Parabank application interface.
+- **sandbox_demo_Shared**: is a shared test framework for automating UI and API testing of the Parabank application, providing reusable components, reporting, and configuration for efficient test execution.
 - **web_api_sandbox_demo.sln**: Solution file for the project in Visual Studio.

 ## Prerequisites